AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/intelligent-captions.md

 ![Captions](assets/captions.png)

-## Additional tasks {#tasks}
+## Copy to clipboard {#copy}

-* You can **copy the captions to a clipboard** and paste them into a Powerpoint or other tool.
+You can copy the captions to a clipboard and paste them into a Powerpoint or other tool.
+Find the **[!UICONTROL Copy captions to clipboard]** icon at the top right of the captions dialog.

+## Edit captions {#edit}

-* You can **edit the captions, such as hiding or unhiding** a particular category of insights.
+You can edit the captions, such as hiding or unhiding a particular category of insights.
 For example, if you don't want the insight about the minimum order, you can just hide it and click apply and it will not show again.

+1. Click **[!UICONTROL Edit intelligent captions display]** icon next to the clipboard icon.

+1. In the edit dialog, click the eye icon next to the insight you would like to hide.

+1. Click **[!UICONTROL Apply]**.

+## Export captions {#export}

-* You can **export captions via PDFs**, as long as the project is saved with the captions generated.
+You can **export captions via PDF**, as long as the project is saved with the captions generated.